Lindbrook Capital LLC Purchases 46 Shares of FedEx Co. (NYSE:FDX)

 Lindbrook Capital LLC grew its position in shares of FedEx Co.
 (NYSE:FDX – Free Report) by 2.5% during the 3rd quarter, Holdings Channel.com reports.
 The institutional investor owned 1,913 shares of the shipping service provider’s stock after acquiring an additional 46 shares during the quarter.
 Lindbrook Capital LLC’s holdings in FedEx were worth $507,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
 Miracle Mile Advisors LLC lifted its holdings in shares of FedEx by 0.8% during the 3rd quarter.
 Miracle Mile Advisors LLC now owns 20,138 shares of the shipping service provider’s stock valued at $5,335,000 after buying an additional 163 shares during the period.
-Eukles Asset Management bought a new position in shares of FedEx during the 3rd quarter valued at $684,000.
-Forsta AP Fonden lifted its holdings in shares of FedEx by 44.1% during the 3rd quarter.
-Forsta AP Fonden now owns 61,800 shares of the shipping service provider’s stock valued at $16,372,000 after buying an additional 18,900 shares during the period.
-Strategic Investment Advisors MI lifted its holdings in shares of FedEx by 6.2% during the 3rd quarter.
-Strategic Investment Advisors MI now owns 3,342 shares of the shipping service provider’s stock valued at $885,000 after buying an additional 195 shares during the period.
+Eukles Asset Management purchased a new stake in shares of FedEx in the 3rd quarter worth $684,000.
+Forsta AP Fonden increased its stake in shares of FedEx by 44.1% in the 3rd quarter.
+Forsta AP Fonden now owns 61,800 shares of the shipping service provider’s stock worth $16,372,000 after purchasing an additional 18,900 shares in the last quarter.
+Strategic Investment Advisors MI increased its stake in shares of FedEx by 6.2% in the 3rd quarter.
+Strategic Investment Advisors MI now owns 3,342 shares of the shipping service provider’s stock worth $885,000 after purchasing an additional 195 shares in the last quarter.
 Finally, Brown Advisory Inc. increased its stake in shares of FedEx by 15.5% in the 3rd quarter.
 Brown Advisory Inc. now owns 26,279 shares of the shipping service provider’s stock worth $6,962,000 after purchasing an additional 3,534 shares in the last quarter.
 73.61% of the stock is owned by institutional investors.

-FDX has been the subject of several analyst reports.
-Loop Capital upped their price objective on FedEx from $255.00 to $275.00 and gave the stock a “hold” rating in a research note on Friday, September 22nd.
-Susquehanna upgraded FedEx from a “neutral” rating to a “positive” rating and upped their price objective for the stock from $225.00 to $315.00 in a research note on Monday, October 2nd.
-TD Cowen upped their price objective on FedEx from $290.00 to $293.00 and gave the stock an “outperform” rating in a research note on Tuesday, December 12th.
-Evercore ISI upped their price objective on FedEx from $275.00 to $276.00 and gave the stock an “outperform” rating in a research note on Monday, September 18th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price objective on FedEx from $255.00 to $295.00 and gave the stock a “buy” rating in a research note on Friday, September 22nd.
-Seven research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average target price of $288.38.

 FedEx Stock Up 0.6 %